Ferdinand I, Holy Roman Emperor: Administration of Royal Hungary, Bohemia and Croatia

 Ferdinand was a supporter of the Counter-Reformation and helped lead the Catholic response against what he saw as the heretical tide of Protestantism.
 For example, in 1551 he invited the Jesuits to Vienna and in 1556 to Prague.
 Finally, in 1561 Ferdinand revived the Archdiocese of Prague, which had been previously liquidated due to the success of the Protestants.

 After the Ottoman invasion of Hungary the traditional Hungarian coronation city Székesfehérvár came under Ottoman occupation.
 Thus, in 1536 the Hungarian Diet decided that a new place for coronation of the king as well as a meeting place for the Diet itself would be set in Pressburg.
 Ferdinand proposed that the Hungarian and Bohemian diets should convene and hold debates together with the Austrian estates, but all parties refused such an innovation.

-In Hungary, the monarchy remained elective until 1627 (with Habsburgs' female inheritance rights being acknowledged in 1723), although the kings that followed Ferdinand would almost always be Habsburgs.
+In Hungary, the monarchy remained elective until 1627 (with Habsburgs' female inheritance rights being acknowledged in 1723), although the kings that followed Ferdinand would always be Habsburgs.

 A rudimentary union between Austria, Hungary and Bohemia was formed though, on the basis of common legal status.
-Ferdinand had an interest in keeping Bohemia separate from imperial jurisdiction and making the connection between Bohemia and the Empire looser (Bohemia did not have to pay taxes to the Empire).
-As he refused the rights of an Imperial Elector as King of Bohemia, he was able to give Bohemia (as well as associated territories such as Upper and Lower Alsatia, Silesia and Moravia) the same privileged status as Austria, therefore affirming his superior position in the Empire.
+Ferdinand had an interest in keeping Bohemia separate from imperial jurisdiction and making the connection between Bohemia and the empire looser (Bohemia did not have to pay taxes to the empire).
+As he gained the rights of an Imperial prince-elector as king of Bohemia, he was able to give Bohemia (as well as associated territories such as Upper and Lower Lusatia, Silesia and Moravia) the same privileged status as Austria, therefore affirming his superior position in the empire.

 Death and succession

-In December 1562, Ferdinand had Maximilian, his eldest son elected King of the Romans.
+In December 1562, Ferdinand had Archduke Maximilian, his eldest son elected King of the Romans.
 This was followed with succession in Bohemia, and in 1563, the crown of Hungary.

 Ferdinand died in Vienna in 1564 and is buried in St. Vitus Cathedral in Prague.
 After his death, Maximilian ascended unchallenged.